wikefjol/rag_eval/README.md

 # Retrieval-Augmented Generation (RAG) Evaluation Project

-This project is a comprehensive framework designed to evaluate RAG models.
-It offers tools for generating test sets, running RAG pipelines, and evaluating models with detailed reports on performance and weaknesses.
-The project is a work in progress, with a focus on building robust tools and interfaces for RAG evaluation.

 ---
 ## Aim

+### Model-Agnostic Production RAG
-Model agnostic production RAG: To be able to freely set up rags with any combination of llms & embedding models - let the users select which model/embeddings they use and give feedback for which work best?
+To freely set up RAGs with any combination of LLMs and embedding models, allowing users to select which model/embeddings they use and receive feedback on which configurations work best.
-    - Key feature: Creating vectorstores takes time.
-So we want to store and hash vectorstores based on llm, embedding model and dataset used to create it, so if that setup occurrs again, we don't have to recreate the vectorstore - this bug took ages to track down
+- **Key Feature**: Creating vectorstores takes time.
+We aim to store and hash vectorstores based on the LLM, embedding model, and dataset used to create them.
+If the same setup occurs again, the vectorstore won't need to be recreated (this bug took ages to track down).

+### RAG Evaluation
-RAG Evaluation a) : To be able to use "heavier" or more expensive llms to produce testsets that the prodction rags can be evaluated against - Seems to work, but generating the test sets takes time and I haven't increased model complexity yet
+**a)** Use "heavier" or more expensive LLMs to produce test sets that production RAGs can be evaluated against.
+- Status: Seems to work, but generating test sets takes time, and increasing model complexity hasn't been tested yet.

-RAG Evaluation b) : To be able to input expert QA pairs as json and create a testset from that, against which the production rags can be evaluated against - To be done.
+**b)** Input expert QA pairs as JSON to create test sets against which production RAGs can be evaluated.
+- Status: To be done.

+**c)** Combine (a) and (b) by:
-RAG Evaluation c) : Combination of a and b, either/or both by i) Pretraining an llm based on the QA's, ii) augment and weigh the questions in the test set, so that expert answers weigh more heavily than simulated answers. - To be done
+  1. Pretraining an LLM based on the QA pairs.
+  2. Augmenting and weighting the questions in the test set, ensuring expert answers weigh more heavily than simulated ones.
+- Status: To be done.

+#### Key Features:
-    - Key feature: giskard: opensource test set generation, different types of quesionts for different parts of the rag , see https://docs.giskard.ai/en/stable/reference/rag-toolset/testset_generation.html
+- **Giskard Integration**: Use open-source test set generation with different types of questions targeting specific parts of the RAG.
+See [Giskard Documentation](https://docs.giskard.ai/en/stable/reference/rag-toolset/testset_generation.html).
-    - Key feature: Model agnosticism.
-Wrappers for the llm and embdding models so all of them work with the giskard suite used for evaluation - this bug also took ages to track down
+- **Model-Agnostic Wrappers**: Wrappers for LLMs and embedding models to ensure compatibility with the Giskard evaluation suite (another bug that took ages to track down).
-    - Key feature: Save and load testsets that are "approved", or checked. - To be done, need to decouple some things for this to work
+- **Test Set Handling**: Save and load test sets that are "approved" or verified.
+  - Status: To be done (requires decoupling for better functionality).
-    - Key feature: After having finetuned llm and generated augmented testset, send out simulated 10 answers for each question (maybe 2 questions (20 answers) per day for 2-4 weeks), and let experts grade each answer => larger expert QA pairs which we then can iterate and iterate and iterate, hopefully converging towards something very good.
+- **Iterative Improvement**: After fine-tuning the LLM and generating an augmented test set, simulate 10 answers per question (e.g., 2 questions per day for 2–4 weeks).
+Let experts grade these answers to iteratively expand and refine the QA pairs, converging toward a robust system.

+---

 ## Current Status

+### Notebook Access Point
-- **Notebook Access Point:** The best way to interact with this project right now is through the Jupyter notebook.
-It provides a step-by-step guide to using the features.
+The best way to interact with this project right now is through the Jupyter notebook, which provides a step-by-step guide for exploring the project's features.

 ### Known Issues
-0. Everything is quite messy still.
+1. The project is still messy and incomplete.
 Long way to go.
-1. Started working on the terminal interface - had a breakdown - left it for later
+2. Terminal interface development stalled and needs a complete revisit.
-2. Error handling in edge cases is limited.
+3. Error handling in edge cases is limited.
-3. Evaluation logic needs to be slightly better.
+4. Evaluation logic requires refinement.
-4. Need to fix so that I can load test sets and use in the eval

-#### Notes about modules:
-- eval_tools has a long way to go
-- giskard_wrappers is not too shabby
+5. Test set loading and evaluation need improvement.

+---

+## Notes About Modules

+- **`eval_tools`**: Still underdeveloped; significant work remains.
+- **`giskard_wrappers`**: Functional and in good shape.
-- knowledge_base is not too shabby, might need a handler later
+- **`knowledge_base`**: Works well but might need a handler in the future.
-- models work quite nicely - i might need to find out if I can get model information from model objects (llm/embedding), or how to handle names better for hashing purposes
-- preprocess works okay -  havent been there for a long time
-- rag_interface - i have nothing to say in my defense.
-It is a mess and should be forgotten about for now, started to work on the interface too early.
-But as is it is not used either.
-- RAG_tools needs to be renamed, and the create_answer_fn should probably be moved to the giskard_wrappers module.
-Also, by looking in the testsets it looks like some of the rag answers are not parsed correctly.
-- testset_manager has a long way to go
-- utils is just a "others" at this moment.
-- tbh the entire codebase needs to be refactored, but has not been priority. first to get each piece to work somwhat robustly
+- **`models`**: Functions nicely.
+Need better handling of model names or metadata for hashing purposes.
+- **`preprocess`**: Functional but hasn't been updated in a while.
+- **`rag_interface`**: A complete mess.
+Started working on the interface too early.
+Currently unused but needs a major overhaul.
+- **`RAG_tools`**: Needs renaming.
+The `create_answer_fn` function should be moved to the `giskard_wrappers` module.
+Some test set RAG answers appear to be incorrectly parsed.
+- **`testset_manager`**: Far from complete.
+- **`utils`**: Currently an "other" category; needs organization.
+- **Overall Codebase**: Refactoring is overdue but hasn't been prioritized.
+The focus remains on making individual components robust first.
 ### Notes about tests:
 - Only wrote a one test so far: Pairs all possible combinations of embedding models and llms and constructs a small chain of model|parser and asks the chain to tell us a joke - just to see that there are no incompatible options.
 ---